Hardware trojan

-A Hardware Trojan (HT) is a malicious modification of the circuitry of an integrated circuit.
-A hardware Trojan is completely characterized by its physical representation and its behavior.
+A hardware trojan (HT) is a malicious modification of the circuitry of an integrated circuit.
+A hardware trojan is completely characterized by its physical representation and its behavior.
 The payload of an HT is the entire activity that the Trojan executes when it is triggered.
-In general, Trojans try to bypass or disable the security fence of a system: for example, leaking confidential information by radio emission.
+In general, trojans try to bypass or disable the security fence of a system: for example, leaking confidential information by radio emission.
 HTs also could disable, damage or destroy the entire chip or components of it.

-Hardware Trojans may be introduced as hidden "Front-doors" that are inserted while designing a computer chip, by using a pre-made application-specific integrated circuit (ASIC) semiconductor intellectual property core (IP Core) that have been purchased from a non-reputable source, or inserted internally by a rogue employee, either acting on their own, or on behalf of rogue special interest groups, or state sponsored spying and espionage.
+Hardware trojans may be introduced as hidden front-doors that are inserted while designing a computer chip, by using a pre-made application-specific integrated circuit (ASIC) semiconductor intellectual property core (IP core) that have been purchased from a non-reputable source, or inserted internally by a rogue employee, either acting on their own, or on behalf of rogue special interest groups, or state sponsored spying and espionage.

-One paper published by IEEE in 2015 explains how a hardware design containing a Trojan could leak a cryptographic key leaked over an antenna or network connection, provided that the correct "easter egg" trigger is applied to activate the data leak.
+One paper published by IEEE in 2015 explains how a hardware design containing a trojan could leak a cryptographic key over an antenna or network connection, provided that the correct "easter egg" trigger is applied to activate the data leak.

-In high security governmental IT departments, hardware Trojans are a well known problem when buying hardware such as: a KVM switch, keyboards, mice, network cards, or other network equipment.
-This is especially the case when purchasing such equipment from non-reputable sources that could have placed hardware Trojans to leak keyboard passwords, or provide remote unauthorized entry.
+In high security governmental IT departments, hardware trojans are a well known problem when buying hardware such as: a KVM switch, keyboards, mice, network cards, or other network equipment.
+This is especially the case when purchasing such equipment from non-reputable sources that could have placed hardware trojans to leak keyboard passwords, or provide remote unauthorized entry.